bryanem32/hyperv_vm_creator/README.md

 - **GPU Partitioning:** Do not enable Checkpoints, Dynamic Memory, or Enhanced Session Mode for proper GPU functionality.
 - VM will inherit the Host PC's keyboard, language, locale and timezone settings
 - Display Resolution on bootup uses QRes.exe Version 1.0.9.7 (https://sourceforge.net/projects/qres/)
+- Optional Software installation requires VM Internet Access
+  1. Latest Parsec is downloaded and installed with the "Per Computer" option
+  2. VB Audio Cable is downloaded from www.vb-cable.com
+  3. Virtual Display Adapter is downloaded from www.amyuni.com

 # 2. Virtual Machine GPU Update
 Right-click the program and select **Run As Administrator**.